TudorBatica/Rust-Torrent-Client/README.md

 - the blocks that have been picked(and presumably requested by some P2P task), but not yet downloaded and stored on disk

 The rules by which the score varies are simple:
-- each piece starts with a base score of 1000; for now, the piece picker will only pick blocks that have not yet been picked for this piece
+- each piece starts with a base score of 1000
 - for every peer that owns a piece x, the score of the piece x increases with 1; this prioritizes rare pieces
 - when blocks are picked from the piece, the piece's score decreases by 1000; this prioritizes piece completion, preventing a situation where we download blocks from a lot of different pieces, without completing any piece
-- when all blocks have been picked for a piece(but not all of them have also been downloaded and stored on disk), the piece's score will increase by 5000; from this point forward, the piece picker will pick blocks that have already been picked by other P2P tasks; by applying the +5000 penalty to the piece, it minimizes the number of times that this scenario will happen; it is however important to keep the option to re-pick blocks, for the scenario in which we request a block to a peer and that peer responds after a very long time or does not respond at all
+- when all blocks have been picked for a piece(but not all of them have also been downloaded and stored on disk), the piece's score will increase by 5000
-- when all blocks have been stored for a piece(i.e. when the piece is complete), the score increases by 50000; pieces with this score are ignored
+- when all blocks have been stored for a piece(i.e. when the piece is complete), the score increases by 50000

+Using this score, we end up with a few categories of pieces:
+- pieces with 0 < score < 1000: pieces with some(but not all) blocks picked; these are the most important; the piece picker only picks unpicked blocks for these pieces
+- pieces with 1000 < score < 5000: pieces with no blocks picked
+- pieces with 5000 < score < 50000: pieces with all blocks picked(and presumably requested from peers), but not yet downloaded and stored on disk; for these pieces, the piece picker will pick already picked blocks; this mechanism exists to prevent a scenario in which we request a block from a peer and that peer stops responding; also, in order to prevent a lot of blocks being downloaded more than once, the picker will pick only one block at a time from pieces in this category, no matter how many blocks the caller asks for
+- pieces with score > 50000: pieces with all blocks stored; the picker ignores these pieces